Phoenix Rising FC

 Phoenix Rising Football Club is an American professional soccer team based in Phoenix, Arizona.
 Founded in 2014 as Arizona United Soccer Club, the team is a member of the USL Championship.
+They won the league championship in 2023, defeating the Charleston Battery 3–2 on penalty kicks after a 1–1 draw in regulation time.

 History

 On March 13, 2014, Kyle Eng, owner of an advertising agency, launched the franchise and named it Arizona United SC.
 It took the place of Phoenix FC, which folded the previous day, in the USL Pro league.

 2014 season

 In just 178 days after the franchise was awarded by the USL Pro, Arizona United hired a front office staff and coach, put together a roster, secured a stadium, played 28 regular season games, reached the fourth round of the US Open Cup and was in contention for a playoff spot until the next-to-last week of the season.

 University of Maryland Assistant Coach Michael Dellorusso was named head coach on March 28, 2014.
 United lost their first game to Oklahoma City Energy FC 4–0 on April 12, 2014.
 They defeated Sacramento Republic FC 2–1 for their first win on April 19, 2014.
 Brandon Swartzendruber scored the team's first ever goal in the 37th minute.
 FC Dallas loanee Jonathan Top scored the game winner in the 85th minute.

 United won four of their last five games to move up from 13th place to 9th, but fell four points short of qualifying for the playoffs.
 Jonathan Top and ex-Orlando City standout Long Tan led the team in scoring with five goals each.
 Tan was also selected for the All-League Second Team.
 Goalkeeper Evan Newton was second in the league in saves.
 United finished with a 10–13–5 record.